 dead heat header

 There’s always the potential of a dead heat in some sporting events.
 But what do they mean for your back and lay bets when matched betting?
-This post will answer the question: what does dead heat mean?
-Especially when it comes to matched betting and your potential profits.
+At OddsMonkey, we will answer the question: ‘what does dead heat mean?’, especially when it comes to matched betting and your potential profits.

-A dead heat is a tie situation.
+First things first, what does dead heat mean?
+Essentially, a dead heat is a tie situation.
 Dead heats happen when two or more competitors finish in exactly the same position or at the same time.
-They occur mostly in golf tournaments or horse racing.
+They occur mostly when golf betting on one of the many tournaments or in horse racing betting.

-More specifically, we’re going to look at what a dead heat is in matched betting.
+Now that you know what dead heat means, we’re going to look at more specifically what a dead heat is in matched betting.

 Normally when a dead heat occurs, your back stake is divided amongst the number of tied places.
 The same thing happens at the betting exchange as well; your liability and lay stake are split amongst the tied places.
 Check the dead heat rules for individual bookmakers and exchanges to make sure this is how they are operating.

-But how can you work out what that means in monetary terms?
+But how can you work out what dead heat means in monetary terms?
 Let’s take a look at the example below.

 This was the final leaderboard for the US Masters 2019: